alinnman/celestial-navigation/README.md

 (human) errors.
 A **computer** can do it even quicker, and this toolkit will typically perform a sight reduction in less than one millisecond.
-You can use the toolkit on a mobile phone without internet connection.
-If you also have access to a solar powered battery (powerbank) you have a tool useful while traveling in remote places or on the ocean.

 * The toolkit supports **stationary** observations, i.e. when observations are made from a single position,